camdeno/F16Capstone/RC Physical Model/Readme.md

 # F-16 RC Physical Model
 This folder contains all the files about RC Physical Model.
 It contains the instructions for using Pixhawk4 and sensors, the measurement data of the model, and the introduction of some assembly.

-[F-16 Model Hardwares List](https://github.com/camdeno/F16Capstone/blob/main/RC%20Physical%20Model/F-16%20Model%20Hardwares%20List%20.xlsx)is the list of all hardware used in the RC physical model
+To check all the hardwares used in the physical model, plase view [F-16 Model Hardwares List](https://github.com/camdeno/F16Capstone/blob/main/RC%20Physical%20Model/F-16%20Model%20Hardwares%20List%20.xlsx)

 To view the assembly of all components in the model, please view [Instrumentation.pdf](https://github.com/camdeno/F16Capstone/blob/main/RC%20Physical%20Model/Instrumentation.pdf)